 - 1. Start your Nuxeo instance and connect as an administrator (Administrator/Administrator by default). - 2.
 Click on the Admin Center tab. - 3.
 Click on the Nuxeo Connect left tab. - 4.
 Authenticate to Nuxeo Connect portal by giving your credentials. - 5.
 Choose which application is concerned among the ones your recorded in Nuxeo Connect. - 6.
 Give a description of your registration, like "Jolene's instance" and indicate if it is a development, qualification or production instance (just for our information). - 7.
 The registration process will end automatically, you can now browse the various tabs of the Update Center area, and set up addons from the Nuxeo Marketplace (see the how to).

-Registering offline
+Registering Offline

-Offline registration can be used for first registration when the server doesn't connect to the Internet.
-It is also used for re-registration.
+Offline registration can be used when the server doesn't connect to the Internet.
+It enables to remove the Connect registration footer.

 To register your instance for the first time: